NATIONAL VODKA DAY | OCTOBER 4

 - Vodka Martini

 Vodka makers have expanded the variety of flavors making endless possibilities when it comes to cocktails, mixed drinks, and other beverages the whole year round.

 HOW TO OBSERVE NATIONAL VODKA DAY

-Mix up your favorite vodka cocktail and a share some Jody’s Gourmet Popcorn while you savor an autumn afternoon.
+Mix up your favorite vodka cocktail and share while you savor an autumn afternoon.
 Remember always to drink responsibly and never drink and drive.
 Use #NationalVodkaDay when using social media.